 In recent years, online fund transfers have overtaken traditional methods of payment.
 Using an internet banking facility, large sums of money can now be transferred across countries without difficulty.
-With the development of online banking and payment systems, the use of plastic money like debit and credit cards have increased rapidly.
+With the development of online banking and payment systems, the use of plastic money like debit and credit cards has increased rapidly.
 People can apply for a personal loan by filling out an online application rather than visiting a physical branch, making it more accessible to the general population.

 Similarly, NACH was launched to strengthen multiple ECS systems running throughout the country.
 NACH is the National Automated Clearing House, which was implemented by the National Payments Corporation of India (NPCI).
 NACH has been established to automate and manage payments across multiple banks, to manage repetitive or recurring payments like electricity bills, SIPs, insurance premiums, loans or any other recurring payment.

-So, National Automated Clearing House (NACH), is a centralised structure that was introduced to consolidate multiple ECS systems across the country, provide a basis for standardisation & practices, and eliminates local barriers/inhibitors.
+So, the National Automated Clearing House (NACH), is a centralised structure that was introduced to consolidate multiple ECS systems across the country, provide a basis for standardisation & practices, and eliminates local barriers/inhibitors.
 It is a joint initiative of the Reserve Bank of India (RBI), and the Indian Banks’ Association (IBA), to build a strong payment and settlement infrastructure in India under the provisions of the Payment and Settlement Systems Act, 2007.
-The NACH system is designed to have a national footprint and is expected to cover all the core banking enabled bank branches across the country, regardless of their location.
+The NACH system is designed to have a national footprint and is expected to cover all the core banking-enabled bank branches across the country, regardless of their location.
 It is created to make payments easier and more cost-effective, NACH offers a fast and efficient clearing platform.

 Advantages of NACH

-NACH has been created to have a national reach, to bring together all of its partner banks and core banking branches.
+NACH has been created to have a national reach, and to bring together all of its partner banks and core banking branches.
 It adheres to a set of common standards and rules while also providing high-level security.
 With less paperwork and friction between institutions, the amount of manual intervention has decreased.

 - Avoid credit card companies’ high interchange fees.

-- Allows subsidies to be transferred directly to Aadhaar-Linked Bank Accounts.
+- Allows subsidies to be transferred directly to Aadhaar-linked bank accounts.